eslam-gomaa/Flexible-Network/docs/Docs/usage/yaml_manifest.md

 {: .fs-9 }

-Using Yaml is a simple appreach and does NOT require coding knowledge, the steps are simple:
+Using Yaml is a simple appreach and does NOT require coding {: .fs-6 .fw-300 }

-{: .fs-6 .fw-300 }
+> the steps are simple:

 - Import `Flexible-Network` library in your Python script
 - Write your Yaml manifest